What does a Charge Nurse do?

 How to become a Charge Nurse?

-- Pass the NCLEX-RN exam.
+- Complete a nursing degree and pass the NCLEX-RN exam.

 - Gain at least two years of nursing experience.

-- Seek leadership roles and responsibilities.
+- Seek leadership opportunities and take on additional responsibilities.

 How long does it take to become a Charge Nurse?